 A trial using state of the art traffic sensors is being carried out by Kent County Council and its partners at Amey to monitor traffic patterns to help make future transport decisions for the county.

 Across the county, 32 sensors have been placed which are able to classify what is using the highway, for instance pedestrians, cars, buses, bicycles, and count those users and record their speeds.

-Kent County Council Cabinet Member for Highways and Transport, Michael Page, said: “We have been working on several trials as part of the Live Labs programme which tests the very latest technology to see how it can help us save money, find and fix problems quicker, and make stronger evidence-based decisions about our road network.
+Kent County Council Cabinet Member for Highways and Transport, Michael Payne, said: “We have been working on several trials as part of the Live Labs programme which tests the very latest technology to see how it can help us save money, find and fix problems quicker, and make stronger evidence-based decisions about our road network.

 “We’ve already piloted drones to spot highway defects, fitted cameras to buses and highways vehicles to provide road condition data and we’re now running this trial with Vivacity.

 “When compared to traditional data collection, such as loops in the road, these sensors are considerably more efficient and accurate in analysing pedestrian and bicycle usage, giving us data on the interactions between pedestrians, cyclists and road traffic.

 “We’ll be able to use this anonymised data to get a real feel of how people are getting around the county and any issues that could be addressed by us as the highways authority and these sensors will be providing us with considerably more evidence to help that decision-making.”

 Sunita Dulai, Account Director for Transport Infrastructure at Amey, said: “Working in collaboration with Kent County Council and Vivacity it is our goal to provide the tools to help improve transport systems.
 The use of these sensors will help the local authority to make decisions that will improve road user safety, ease congestion and identify areas for transport infrastructure improvements.”